Updated February 20, 2026 • 15 min read

 Our Review

 However, Cronometer completely lacks AI features.
-There's no photo recognition, no barcode scanning for packaged foods—everything must be manually searched and logged.
-This makes daily tracking tedious compared to AI-powered alternatives.
+There's no photo recognition, no barcode scanning—everything must be manually searched and logged.
+For busy people eating out or grabbing quick meals, this makes daily tracking impractical.

 Lose It!